sixman9/vcproj2cmake/README.txt

 Dito if you think that some mechanism is poorly implemented (we're still at pre-Beta stage!).

-Despite being at Alpha stage, the converter is now more than usable enough to successfully build a very large project consisting of several dozen sub projects.
+Despite being at Alpha stage, the converter is now more than usable enough to successfully build and install/package a very large project consisting of several dozen sub projects.

 Happy hacking,